 My most common arrangement is to have one divider at the base of the bag for extra padding for heavier gear, a space above it for smaller pieces of equipment then another on top for personal items.
 That flexibility is what distinguishes Peak Design’s Everyday Backpack concept from all the other mixed-use backpacks I have owned and discarded after their limitations grated just a little too much.

-At the moment my primary camera bag is Peak Design’s Everyday Messenger 13, the smaller version of their first bag released several years ago.
+At the moment my primary one-camera-plus-everyday bag is Peak Design’s Everyday Messenger 13, the smaller version of their Everyday Messenger 15 released several years ago.
 I have the Charcoal grey version and it looks suitably anonymous and non-photographic while carrying just enough gear for unexpected photo or video opportunities as I go about my daily routine.

 From messenger bags to backpacks

 Until the Everyday Messenger 13 I was not a fan of messenger bags.
 Too oversized, too sloppy organizationally and I suffered headaches every time I used one.
 Peak Design’s messenger bag gets it just about right, with enough room in the main compartment for a mirrorless camera with prime or smaller zoom lens attached, and one or two lenses in the adjacent subdivision.

 There is plenty of sized-just-right provision for a small portable computer, small to large tablet, mobile phone, papers, notebooks, keys, SD cards and other storage media, pens and more.
 The bag’s pockets are well thought out enough that I can keep my personal items in it day and night.

 I use the 30-litre Everyday Backpack when needing to carry all of the above plus some larger items of unconventional sizes and shapes such as mono and stereo microphones, headphones, recorders, battery grips and cameras mounted in camera cages.